MILITANT ATHEISM EXPOSED HOME

 Rand, Ayn, The Virtue of Selfishness.
 New York: Signet Books, 1964, 27.

-ALBERT CAMUS (French atheist writer)
+ALBERT CAMUS (French writer)

 “In 1940, Camus married again.
 His second wife was Francine Faure,… Although never divorced, Francine suffered immensely from Albert’s persistent and public infidelities.